cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 This is the address of the cobbler server.
 As it is used by systems during the install process, it must be the address or hostname of the system as those systems can see the server.
 If you have a server that appears differently to different subnets (dual homed, etc), you can use the --server option to override this value.

 This value is also used by the cobbler CLI command, unless the client_use_localhost setting is enabled.

-Please refer to the {% linkup title:"Multi-Homed Cobbler Servers" extrameta:2.8.0 %} section for more details.
+Please refer to the [Multi-Homed Cobbler Servers]({% link manuals/2.8.0/4/7_-_Multi-Homed_Cobbler_Servers.md %}) section for more details.

 ### sign_puppet_certs_automatically
 * **type:** Boolean